Stomach cancer: Risk factors

 Gastric cancer can occur as a result of many factors.
 It occurs twice as commonly in males as females.
 Estrogen may protect women against the development of this form of cancer.

 Infections

 Helicobacter pylori infection is an essential risk factor in 65–80% of gastric cancers, but only 2% of people with H. pylori infections develop stomach cancer.
-The mechanism by which H. pylori induces stomach cancer potentially involves chronic inflammation, or the action of H. pylori virulence factors such as CagA.
+The mechanism by which H. pylori induces stomach cancer potentially involves chronic inflammation, the action of H. pylori virulence factors such as CagA, or an interaction between H. pylori infection and germline pathogenic variants in homologous-recombination genes.
 It was estimated that Epstein–Barr virus is responsible for 84,000 cases per year.
 AIDS is also associated with elevated risk.

 Smoking

-Smoking increases the risk of developing gastric cancer significantly, from 40% increased risk for current smokers to 82% increase for heavy smokers.
+Smoking increases the risk of developing gastric cancer significantly, from a 40% increased risk for people who currently smoke to an 82% increase for people who smoke heavily.
 Gastric cancers due to smoking mostly occur in the upper part of the stomach near the esophagus.

 Alcohol

 Some studies show increased risk with alcohol consumption as well.